RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 will just receive one event at a time in the form of a call to an overriden event-handler function to which they can respond immediately.
 For the audio processing, they will receive event-free (sub) blocks, through which they can iterate in a simple loop of *pure* DSP code.
 We have separated the two concerns of event processing and signal processing on the framework level.
+Client code will not have to think about this mess ever again.

+The calling of virtual functions for one event at a time may incurr a runtime overhead - especially for buffers that have a lot of events.
+I struck a trade-off here: I may have left some performance optimization on the table and bought convenience in return.
+If you really care about performance, you *can* still override the lower level `process` function and (re)write the interleaving code there yourself and thereby get rid of the overhead.
+But you don't have to.
+If events are sparse, which they usually are, the cost/benefit calculation seems to justify the decision.